Our Story

 Mission

-iHuman Youth Society believes all young people have gifts to share.
-In partnership with marginalized young people, we amplify their creative expression, address their needs, and support goals that privilege their voices.
+iHuman Youth Society is a non-profit that believes all young people matter and have contributions to share.
+In partnership with marginalized young people, we amplify their creative expression, address their needs and support their goals.

 Vision